 The three round heating and ventilation control dials on the centre console fall easily to hand and they’re much less fiddly than the touchscreen temperature controls you get in a Citroen C4 Cactus.

-All models get a seven-inch touchscreen infotainment system up on the dashboard that comes with an easy-to-use rotary controller on the centre console – just like in an Audi or BMW.
-It looks pretty smart and you get satellite navigation as standard in SE Nav models and above.
-Unfortunately, it’s not quite as responsive as the system you’ll find in a Renault Captur.
+All models get a 7.0-inch touchscreen infotainment system up on the dashboard that comes with an easy-to-use rotary controller on the centre console – just like in an Audi or BMW.
+It looks pretty smart and you get satellite navigation as standard.

 The CX 3’s sporty cabin design reflects that this is actually a fun-to-drive SUV

-Every Mazda CX-3 come with a seven-inch touchscreen infotainment display as standard that’s mounted on top of the dashboard so it’s easy to glance at quickly on the move.
+Every Mazda CX-3 comes with a 7.0-inch touchscreen infotainment display as standard that’s mounted on top of the dashboard so it’s easy to glance at quickly on the move.
 The screen’s reasonably bright but you might struggle to read some of the menus in direct sunlight.

-It’s not quite as quick to respond as the system you get in a Renault Captur and there aren’t any handy shortcut buttons to help you jump between key features.
-The menus are reasonably clear, however, and its bold, bright icons make it relatively easy to use on the move.
+It’s not quite as quick to respond as the system you get in a Renault Captur but the menus are reasonably clear, however, and its bold, bright icons make it relatively easy to use on the move.
 Using the scroll wheel on the centre console to sift through the system’s menus is pretty intuitive, too.

-Unfortunately, there’s no option to get the Mazda CX-3 with Android Auto or Apple CarPlay smartphone mirroring so you can’t use your phone’s apps through the built-in screen.
-You do get a Bluetooth connection as standard, however, so you can make calls and play music through the car’s stereo.
+You can get the Mazda CX-3 with Apple CarPlay smartphone mirroring so you can’t use your phone’s apps through the built-in screen.
+You do get a Bluetooth connection as well so you can make calls and play music through the car’s stereo even if you don’t have an Apple product.